paregupt/gaudimon/README.md

+# Monitor Intel Gaudi Accelerators using Grafana, InfluxDB and Telegraf.

+## Use Cases
 31 hosts in a training cluster, each host with eight Gaudi accelerators (OAMs).
 All 248 OAMs in good health (shown in green).
 <img width="1716" alt="image" src="https://github.com/user-attachments/assets/d83de828-1192-4168-ae75-8f46b608e49e">